Probate Q&A Series

 • Request a hearing before the clerk of superior court under N.C.
 Gen. Stat. § 28A-10-1.

 • File a petition to remove or replace a co-personal representative who hinders estate administration (N.C.
-Gen. Stat. § 28A-11-1).
+Gen. Stat. § 28A-9-1).

 5. Obtain a Court Order Restoring Control

-If the court finds the challenge lacks merit, it will lift the caveat or deny removal.
-The clerk will then confirm your letters unchanged.
+If the court finds the challenge lacks merit, it may dismiss the caveat or deny removal.
+The clerk may then leave your letters in effect or reissue authority as appropriate.
 You regain legal authority to:

 • Collect and distribute assets